allanvillatoro/expense-tracker/backend/README.md

 - MONGODB -> The connection string (URI) to the Mongo Database
 - PORT -> The port which the server will listen to

+The live project is using the MongoAtlas service for the database.

 ## Documentation

 To see how to interact with the endpoints, please reffer to the Swagger documentation that can be found at ```/api```.